November 4, 2025, Statewide Special Election

 - Sign and date your envelope

-- Return your ballot by mail to an Early Vote site [available soon], or Mail Ballot Drop-off Location [available soon].
+- Return your ballot by mail or to a Polling Place [pdf], Early Vote Site, or Mail Ballot Drop-off Location [pdf].

 - Curbside Voting